danclark5/BasicOAuth/README.md

 ## Changelog
+* 2012-11-04 : Refactored much of the logic.
+Also discovered that I misinterpreted how to generate an OAuth signature (but I think I might still be wrong.
-*2012-10-28* : Created a new class to refactor the logic needed to interact with
-    an OAuth server.
+* 2012-10-28 : Created a new class to refactor the logic needed to interact with an OAuth server.
 Pretty much gave up on HTTPS with Imgur.
-Something appears to be wrong with their certificate (see: echo '' | openssl s_client  -connect api.imgur.com:443) *2012-10-23* : Became aware of how to parse the response entity to retrieve the http payload.
+Something appears to be wrong with their certificate (see: echo '' | openssl s_client  -connect api.imgur.com:443)
+* 2012-10-23 : Became aware of how to parse the response entity to retrieve the http payload.
-*2012-10-21* : Initial build of client, request, and response handling.
+* 2012-10-21 : Initial build of client, request, and response handling.
     Everthing makes sense except for the response.